whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Of course, in unhealthy nations some amount of submissiveness is required in order to survive.
 The Deepest Revolution requires the bravery and integrity to strategically choose when to submit and when to take a stand to do the most good.
 When you value and cultivate these qualities with others who hold each other to high standards, you will grow a depth of spiritual strength that few men in unhealthy nations ever achieve.

-The path to building new healthy nations and living in freedom will require everyone to learn to hold themselves and others to high standards.
+The path for a group to build a new healthy nation and live in freedom will require everyone to hold themselves and others to high standards.
 To do this, we must learn how to spiritually grow without feeling guilt or shame.

 #### To Have High Standards, Learn to Grow Without Shame or Guilt